shraga89/Ontobuilder-Research-Environment/README.md

 The Ontobuilder Research Environment (ORE) is designed to provide students and researchers in schema matching and related fields a jump-start in designing and running experiments.

-Development of ORE is managed by Roee Shraga, Phd. student at [Technion IIT](http://www.technion.ac.il) under the academic guidance of [Avigdor Gal](http://ie.technion.ac.il/~avigal), DSc.
+Development of ORE is managed by [Roee Shraga](https://sites.google.com/view/roee-shraga), PhD. student at [Technion IIT](http://www.technion.ac.il) under the academic guidance of [Avigdor Gal](http://ie.technion.ac.il/~avigal), DSc.

  To report bugs, request assistance or suggest additional features, contact Roee by email: shraga89@campus.technion.ac.il